aarongorka/aarongorka-com/content/blog/cms-project.md

 Header unset Upgrade
 ```

-Testing as more interesting, with the [requests] library not supporting HTTP/2.
-It raises questions in my mind whether it's appropriate to keep using this library given most things will be speaking HTTP/2. [httpx] seems like quite a good drop-in replacement despite being in beta, supporting the same API as requests.
+Testing was more interesting, with the [requests] library not supporting HTTP/2.
+It raises questions in my mind whether it's appropriate to keep using this library given most things will be speaking HTTP/2. [httpx] seems like quite a good drop-in replacement despite being in beta, supporting the same API as [requests].

 ```python
 import httpx